 Recruited to bobsleigh after his university football career ended, Rush initially trained as a brakeman but a pulled hamstring led him to choosing to attend driving school instead.

 After racing in the shadow of two-time Olympic medallist Pierre Lueders, Rush had his breakthrough during the 2009-10 season when he emerged as the new leader of the Canadian men’s team.
 Prior to stepping on the Olympic podium, Rush captured World Cup gold medals in both the two-man and four-man events.

-Following Lueders’ retirement, there was no question that Rush was the pilot of Canada-1, proven by his silver medal with brakeman Jesse Lumsden in the two-man event at the 2012 World Championships.
+Following Lueders’ retirement, there was no question that Rush was Canada’s best pilot, proven by his silver medal with brakeman Jesse Lumsden in the two-man event at the 2012 World Championships.
 In 2012-13 he claimed his first World Cup title, taking top spot in the overall two-man standings.

 2010 Olympic Bronze Medallist (four-man)… 2012 World Silver Medallist (two-man)…

 Played football for five years at the University of Saskatchewan… Discovered bobsleigh at age 24 after receiving a recruitment phone call from Bobsleigh Canada… Graduated from the University of Saskatchewan with a Bachelor of Arts in 2004… Affiliated with Athletes in Action… Favourite quote: “For God has not given us a spirit of fear and timidity, but power, love and self-discipline” (2 Timothy 1:7)…